 If you've been on the internet recently, you've probably heard of CSS-in-JS.

 The technology has been growing in popularity recently but not everyone is a fan.
-Today, I'd like to demystify what it is and why I think you should be using it.
+Today, I'd like to shed some light on what it is and help you decide if it is right for your next project.

 Now, if you're anything like me, when you first heard the term CSS-in-JS you probably thought:

-Oh no... not another thing I have to learn!
+Oh great... something else I have to learn!

-I have good news though if you already know CSS, you don't really have to learn anything new.
+I have good news though!
+If you already know CSS, you don't have to learn anything new.
 But wait, if you already know CSS, then why bother writing CSS-in-JS, doesn't that just add complexity?

 Why I Write CSS-in-JS 🎨

 CSS stands for Cascading Style Sheets.
 Back when CSS was created, we were building websites which were simple by today's standards.
 At the time, the cascading part of CSS was super useful.
 Today, however, I think it ends up being a foot-gun more often that it is helpful.
 Think about it, can you remember every class name you used on your last project?

 Now imagine working on a project with several other people.
 Writing CSS that conflicts with or overwrites someone else's styles is essentially inevitable.
 Techniques like BEM and SMCSS can help but you have to rely on all developers following the rules and as a project grows so do the chances that someone will slip up.

 For me, CSS-in-JS help save me from myself.
 I'm protected from my own mistakes by an API instead of by convention.
 CSS-in-JS allows me to focus on styling my UI without having to be mindful of overwriting CSS somewhere else.